 User (Legacy) Posted April 19, 2000 Report Share Posted April 19, 2000 Thanks for the help, Carl, but I'm not clear on your answer.
 Using a Real Time chart, I insert new points by adding each point at the 'm_pChartFX->ValueEx[Y][0]=' array position.
 There's not really a FOR loop involved, the ValueEx[][] is an array, but where would I 'offset it by -1' as you suggest?
 Thanks, Tim "Carl Hultay" <chultay@idirect.com> wrote in message news:DE0379D14694D211B4CE00609770710D050A6D@sftfx-221.wamnet.net... > I had that issue too...
 It's 0 based... > > So if you are using a FOR loop, then start it at zero. > If you are adding from an array, then offset it by -1 > > -- Carl Hultay > > "Tim Shearer" <tshearer@symmetricom.com> wrote in message > news:DE0379D14694D211B4CE00609770710D050A69@sftfx-221.wamnet.net... > > My application implements a RealTime XY chart with over 4000 > > points(MaxValue=4000).
 I insert the points on the left of my graph, and > > they progress to the right as I add more.
 An annoyance I have is that > when > > the 1st data point is written to the chart, there is a line plotted from 0 > > to the new point.
-Thereafter the plotted line looks fine. > > Q: Is there any way that I could start the first data point by itself, > not > > connected to 0 ? > > Thanks for the help, > > Tim > > > Quote Link to comment Share on other sites More sharing options...
+Thereafter the plotted line looks fine. > > Q: Is there any way that I could start the first data point by itself, > not > > connected to 0 ? > > Thanks for the help, > > Tim > > > Link to comment Share on other sites More sharing options...

 Recommended Posts